embeddedartistry/athena-bootloader/README.md

 Codebender
 -------------
-One of the best ways to use this bootloader is along with [codebender.cc](http://codebender.cc).
-Using it is easy.
+One of the best ways and easiest ways to use this bootloader is along with [codebender.cc](http://codebender.cc).
 Just register, enter your Arduino's IP (external IP for those in corporate or home networks behind NAT) and flash.